 Available for iPhone, iPad, and Android devices, Splice is a simple yet powerful video editor and maker, making it easy to create fully customized, professional-looking videos.
 With this video editor on your device, you can easily tap to trim clips, add slow-motion effects, and overlay multiple clips to create beautiful videos you’ll love to share.

 In the process of creating your video, selecting a perfect soundtrack is a very important thing.
 Although over 6000 royalty-free tracks are available in Splice, you’d like to use your favorite from those music streaming services like Spotify.
-Have you tried to add Spotify music to Splice as background music?
-If not, go on reading this post, and you’ll find the answer.
+Have you tried to add Spotify music to Splice Video Editor as background music?
+If not, go on to read this post, and you’ll find the answer.

-Before trying to add music from Spotify to video, figure out what audio formats are supported by Splice.
+Before trying to add music from Spotify to video, figure out what audio formats are supported by Splice Video Editor.
 According to the official support, Splice supports several videos, audio, and image formats.
-Here are the formats compatible with Splice.
+Here are the formats compatible with Splice Video Editor.

 |Supported Audio Formats||MP3, WAV, M4A, AAC|